 Who needs to take the PLAB test?

-Doctors who have graduated outside of the UK, EEA or Switzerland, will most likely need to take the PLAB test or attain a GMC recognised postgraduate qualification.
+Doctors who have graduated outside of the UK, EEA or Switzerland, will most likely need to take the PLAB test.

 PLAB Exam Structure